kamimrcht/REINDEER/README.md

 REINDEER builds a data-structure that indexes k-mers and their abundances in a collection of datasets (raw RNA-seq or metagenomic reads for instance).
 Then, a sequence (FASTA) can be queried for its presence and abundance in each indexed dataset.
 While other tools (e.g. SBT, BIGSI) were also designed for large-scale k-mer presence/absence queries, retrieving abundances was so far unsupported (except for single datasets, e.g. using some k-mer counters like KMC, Jellyfish).
 REINDEER combines fast queries, small index size, and low memory footprint during indexing and queries.
 We showed it allows to index 2585 RNA-seq datasets (~4 billions k-mers) using less than 60GB of RAM and a final index size lower than 60GB on the disk.
-Then, a REINDEER index can either be queried on disk (experimental feature, low RAM usage) or be loaded in RAM for faster queries.
+Then, a REINDEER index can either be queried on disk (low RAM usage) or be loaded in RAM for faster queries.

 <img src="./Images/reindeer.png" alt="drawing" width="400"/>